We’re here to help.

 You will not be able to qualify for a refinance while on a forbearance plan.

 A deferment allows customers to resume making their normal mortgage payments at the end of the deferral term without any additional amounts owed at that time.
-However, if your taxes and insurance are escrowed and paid by Carrington, that portion of any missed payments will be spread over 24 months.
+However, if your taxes and insurance are escrowed and paid by Carrington, that portion of any missed payments will be spread over 24 months (or longer in some cases).

 If I’ve received communications about being approved for a forbearance and/or deferment plan, will I need to stop any automatic payments?